uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 % TIME CONSUMING LOOP
 tic;
-parfor i=1:nloop  % parallelized for loop
+parfor i=1:nloop  % parallelized for loop, only used if parallel pool initialized
     a(i)=FunctionTakesLongTime(ndim);
     if mod(i,10)==0
         fprintf('Iteration number = %d of %d total \n',nloop-i,nloop)